 A Quality Assurance Representative I independently inspects a few standardized procedures, items or operations of limited difficulty.
 A Quality Assurance Representative I's assignments involve independent record keeping and preparation of reports, inspection and testing, interpretation of plans and specifications and observation of construction activities to check adherence to safety practices and requirements.
 Quality Assurance Representative I's maintain work relationships with contractor supervisory personnel.
-Contacts involve obtaining information on sequence of operations and work methods, explaining standard requirements of plans and specifications, and informing the contractor of inspection results.
+Contacts involve obtaining information on sequence of operations and work methods, explaining standard requirements of plans and specification results.